 Welcome to this site!
 My name is Shannon Draucker [she/her/hers].
-I am Assistant Professor of English at Siena College, where I specialize in Victorian literature and women’s, gender, and sexuality studies.
+I am Assistant Professor of English at Siena College, where I teach courses on gender and sexuality studies, Victorian literature, the novel, and writing.
 In May 2019, I received my PhD in English Literature from Boston University (BU), where I also received a Graduate Certificate in Women’s, Gender, and Sexuality Studies and a Graduate Certificate in Teaching Writing.

 Please visit the tabs above to learn more about my research, teaching, writing, and music.